vishaldeshmukh6454-ctrl/Self-Note-Organiser/README.md

 ### 4️⃣ Search Notes

-Search through notes using keywords, names, or any matching text to quickly find what you need.
+Search through notes using notes find what you need.

 ### 5️⃣ Delete Notes